Guide To Cooper Young Festival 2017

 5. Cooper will be blocked off from Central to Walker.
 Young Avenue will be blocked off from west of the Young Avenue Deli to Meda.
 Here’s a general map of the area.
 You can find maps of all the vendor booths here.

 6. Expect crowds.
-About 135,000 people came to CY Fest at some point last year.
+About 135,000 people came to CY Fest at some point in past years.
 Arrive early to avoid some of this.

 7. Bring cash.
 Vendors may accept credit cards, but you can never be sure.

 8. As crowds grow – and especially with the football game happening- cell service might be spotty.
-And by that I mean, you’ll like having some trouble texting/calling.
+And by that I mean, your phone won’t work.
+My phone (AT&T) usually stops working completely for several hours during the busiest parts of the day/game.
 Plan accordingly.

 10. Make a plan for parking.
 The next five tips are about parking.

-11. If you must drive and park, do it early for best street parking selection.
+11. If you must drive and park for some reason, do it early for best street parking selection.
 Prepare to walk.
-Streets in the surrounding half-mile or so will fill up fast.
+Streets in the surrounding half-mile (mile, even) or so will fill up fast.
+Some streets will be blocked.
+Don’t forget there’s a football game at 11 a.m. at the Liberty Bowl.
+Please be careful when crossing streets, folks!
+(And if you’re driving, take extra care; it’s festival day.)

 12. If you can’t get there until later, I’d highly suggest an alternative to driving yourself.
 Lyft, Uber, or take a cab.
-I’m not sure what the surge fares/wait times will be that day.
+I’m not sure what the surge fares/wait times will be that day, but probably crazy.

 13. Or, ride your bike.
 There will be a free Bike Corral in the Bluff City Sport parking lot (at Cooper and York) where you can park your bike while you enjoy the festival.
 Open from 9 a.m. to 7 p.m.